Wednesday, January 27, 2016

 Again, though, we've also got a just-scheduled playdate on this day, so I won't be super surprised if we're too busy to finish school.
 Schoolwork is important, but so are friends and rock climbing and skiing and spontaneous playdates.

 Last week, the kids did coloring pages of the female and male reproductive anatomy while I forced them to watch the relevant Crash Course videos.
-The videos turned out to be way over their heads with scientific explanations, but we watched them together, anyway--I never know what will stick, especially with Will, and anyway, I wanted the information, myself.
+The videos turned out to be way over their heads with scientific explanations, but we watched them together, anyway--I never know what will stick, especially with the big kid, and anyway, I wanted the information, myself.
 Because the videos were so difficult, however, I want one more lesson to cement the female reproductive anatomy before we move into the process of menstruation, so on this day we'll be making some festive salt dough models of the female reproductive system.

 And yes, I'm super hoping that they'll be adorable.